WebAssembly/esm-integration/proposals/esm-integration/README.md

 Supporting the [source phase](https://github.com/tc39/proposal-source-phase-imports) ESM integration is therefore a more general form of the ESM integration that shares the host resolver, while retaining linking flexibility for Js host embedding of Wasm.

-While the source phase does not replace the instance linking model, is does offer a more general and flexible ESM integration as an addition.
+While the source phase does not replace the instance linking model, is does offer a more general and flexible ESM integration.

 ### How does this relate to the Component Model?